aumpierre-unb/InternalFluidFlow.jl/README.md

 ## Installing and Loading InternalFluidFlow

-InternalFluidFlow can be installed and loaded either from the JuliaHub repository or from the source repository.
+InternalFluidFlow can be installed and loaded either from the JuliaHub repository or from the <a href="https://github.com/aumpierre-unb/InternalFluidFlow.jl">maintainer's repository</a>.

 ### Last Released Version of InternalFluidFlow